hendisantika/spring-boot-metrics/README.md

 # Spring Boot Actuator

-### Run the app; then go to any endpoint (e.g. http://localhost:8080/metrics) and see the metrics info. on the stdout
+Run the app by this command `mvn clean spring-boot:run`.
+Then go to any endpoint (e.g. http://localhost:8080/metrics) and see the metrics info.